-Parents want their children to have a normal, active and happy life.
-It is natural, then, to worry when a child or adolescent has been diagnosed with tension or migraine type headaches.
+Parents want their children to have an everyday, active and happy life.
+Then, it is natural to worry when a child or adolescent has been diagnosed with tension or migraine-type headaches.

-As a parent, you should be sensitive to your child’s headaches, not only because of the real pain but also because of the fact that a child will sometimes feel excluded from family, school or friends activities because the headache prevents the child from participating.
+As a parent, you should be sensitive to your child’s headaches because of the pain.
+A child will sometimes feel excluded from family, school, or friends’ activities because the headache prevents the child from participating.

 Acknowledge their concerns and help them understand what is happening.
 But remember, too much attention or pampering is counterproductive.
-Excessive reaction does not help the child put the headache in perspective, and could create problems with other siblings or with their child’s friends.
+The excessive reaction does not allow the child to put the headache in perspective and could create problems with other siblings or their child’s friends.

-Once the pediatrician or pediatric neurologist of a child has diagnosed the headache and ruled out the organic causes, you should help your child have a rewarding lifestyle.
+Once a child’s pediatrician or neurologist has diagnosed the headache and ruled out the organic causes, you should help your child have a rewarding lifestyle.

-Tension headaches are almost always caused by emotional stress and migraines can be aggravated by stress.
-Therefore, it is essential to understand what causes your child’s stress, as well as your own, and how you both can handle it.
+Tension headaches are almost always caused by emotional stress, and stress can aggravate migraines.
+Therefore, it is essential to understand what causes your child’s anxiety and your own and how you both can handle it.

-Counseling can be very useful in identifying stress (which is particularly relevant to tension-type headaches) and in teaching a child how to cope better with headaches in daily life.
+Counseling can be beneficial in identifying stress (which is particularly relevant to tension-type headaches) and teaching a child how to cope better with headaches in daily life.
 If counseling is possible, you can try it.

 Headache at Home

-When your child develops a headache or feels that you are coming, suggest a room in low light, offer medicine and an ice pack if it helps.
-Be sensitive and sensitive to the headache without pampering, and treat this child in the same way you treat your other children.
+When your child develops a headache or feels that you are coming, suggest a low-light room and offer medicine and an ice pack if it helps.
+Be sensitive and sensitive to the headache without pampering, and treat this child the same way you treat your other children.

 Healthy and Moderate Lifestyle